Mental Health and Counseling Services

 What Happens When I Call?

 Phone callers will speak with an intake specialist who will need to obtain information about the prospective client, such as: name, address, phone number, and if you have insurance, the ID number.
 A person will also be asked what their reason for seeking help is and the intake specialist will pair you up with the best possible therapist to meet the prospective client's needs.
-To begin the process today, please contact our staff at (563) 445-0557 in Davenport or 563-263-0667 in Muscatine or Burlington to make an appointment.
+To begin the process today, please contact our staff at (563) 445-0557 in Davenport or 563-263-0667 in Muscatine to make an appointment.

 Visit our Locations section to find the nearest location.